italia/developers.italia.it/_pages/en/contacts.md

 pair-blocks:
     - title: "Work with us"
-      text: "You may find the open positions (when they are available) in the section [Work with us](https://teamdigitale.governo.it/it/36-content.htm) of the Digital Transformation Team website."
+      text: "You may find the open positions (when they are available) in the section [Work with
+      us](https://innovazione.gov.it/it/amministrazione-trasparente/selezione-del-personale/reclutamento-del-personale/lavora-con-noi/) of the Digital Transformation Department website."
       image: /assets/images/contatti-lavora.svg
       buttons:
         - label: Open Positions